haidergillani/StarcAI--Dev/ReadMe.md

 ## Introduction

 StarcAI is an innovative tool designed to refine and enhance your pitch presentations.
-At the heart of StarcAI's mission is to empower users with AI-driven insights, fostering optimism, confidence, and strategic forecast in their communications.
+At the heart of StarcAI's mission is to empower users with AI-driven insights, fostering optimism, confidence, and trustworthyness in their communications.

 Demo Video: https://drive.google.com/drive/folders/1WGC7Gsh1Dw5i2Rpq6RaEgFo9in980Kmd?usp=sharing